 How Do I Compare Medicare Supplement Plans?

-As mentioned, once you choose the plan letter you like, every carrier will offer you the same benefits, coverage, and claims-paying process.
+As mentioned, once you choose the plan letter you like, every carrier will offer you the same basic benefits, coverage, and claims-paying process.
 The only thing that the providers can determine is how much to charge you, and in some cases, whether or not to accept your application.
-To avoid getting overcharged, we recommend that you work with an expert that represents a variety of trusted carriers to ensure that your application is accepted, and to avoid getting over-charged.
+To avoid getting overcharged, we recommend that you work with a Medicare advisor that represents a variety of trusted carriers to ensure that your application is accepted, and to avoid getting over-charged.